turbot/guardrails-samples/calculated_policies/aws_guardduty_detector_approved_usage/README.md

-# AWS GuardDuty - restrict detector membership to a given master account
+# AWS GuardDuty - Restrict detector membership to a given master account

 ## Use case